 In ENOEL we share.
 Each member comes with unique skills, expertise, knowledge and perspective.
 We encourage and celebrate diversity of voices through a variety of events and programmes.

-This report summarises the results of a 2021 survey of European libraries on Open Education (OE) and Open Education Resources (OER) prepared by SPARC Europe.
+This report summarises the results of our annual survey of European libraries on Open Education (OE) and Open Education Resources (OER) prepared by SPARC Europe.
 It was done in consultation with the European Network of Open Education Librarians (ENOEL).

 An ENOEL toolkit: Open Education Benefits

 The toolkit aims to help raise awareness of the importance of Open Education, and it points out benefits for four stakeholder groups: students, teachers, institutions, and society at large.
 The community is currently working on translating the toolkit into multiple languages.
 The ENOEL members localized the Toolkit in 16 language versions so far.